How Tourists Can Stop the Spread of Microplastics

 What are microplastics?

-Microplastics are polymers weighing 5 mm or less and can cause a degrading effect in the surrounding environment, create health hazards, and affect the well-being of the people.
+Microplastics are polymers weighing 5 mm or less that can degrade the surrounding environment, create health hazards, and affect people’s well-being.

 Where are microplastics found?